6 Tips for Website Localization

 Customers are far more likely to buy a product from a website in their native language.
 Common Sense Advisory provides convincing evidence for website localization: 75% of respondents stated they are more likely to purchase online when the accompanying content is presented in their native language.
 These days, many businesses recognize the need for localization, but lack the awareness of its key ingredients.
 Let’s take a closer look at these elements.

 1. Identify the target market

-First things first, you need to know which markets will be the most fruitful.
+First things first, you need to know which markets will be the most fruitful for your business.
 This requires research: you need to discover which locales will bring the greatest ROI or engaged audience.
-If you’re at a loss where to start, you may check where your website traffic is coming from, which markets your competitors are in, and based on this, assess the demand.
-If you just throw the darts at the map randomly, it’s unlikely you will spend your localization budget efficiently.
+If you don’t know where to start, you could check where your website traffic is coming from, which markets your competitors are in, and based on this, assess the demand.
+If you just throw darts randomly at a map, it’s unlikely you will spend your localization budget efficiently.

 2. Create a localization team

 Website localization is a collaborative effort of dedicated stakeholders from various fields, such as marketing, sales, localization, IT, procurement, etc. Without salespeople on board, ROI calculations or market trends predictions are difficult.
 You may also need in-house country reviewers to check the localization before going live.
 Putting the team together may require considerable legwork, but it will pay dividends in the end as every member can make a valuable contribution.

 The task of localizing a large number of files into many languages, with multiple stakeholders, and vendors can quickly become too overwhelming to manage, particularly when you operate in an agile environment.
 Translation management software will help by providing you with a central hub for all your linguistic assets, simplifying workflow planning, resource allocation, and file handling.
 With software localization, it’s easy to coordinate projects with multiple vendors while progressing the job through the workflow.
 If you want to shorten your turnaround time without sacrificing quality and consistency, a translation management system is essential.